ananyabchetia/vanitysizing/README.md

 - I interviewed an expert on vanity sizing and a source who has experienced this first hand.
 - I gathered advice from my mentors in-class and out of class to gain insight on what data visuals appeal to an audience.

+## Methodology documentation:

+Jeans are pants but also bottoms right?.
+Given that every brand has a different way of labeling clothes, it’s hard to know whether jean sizes are still relevant under the “bottoms” or “pants” size category.
+I cross checked every brand on this dataset and checked what accounts for measuring jeans.
+So, even if Banana Republic has a size chart for “pants” we also know that it also accounts for jeans.

+Check out the list below for your own convenience!
+What counts as what?
+Do some brands argue that tops are also shirts and blouses?
+Or, are sweaters also measured the same as sweatshirts?

+Brands that have jean sizes, but don’t explicitly say jeans in their size chart:

+- Banana Republic
+- Nautica
+- Modcloth

 ## Helpful links:

 -I relied on the following links to learn more about vanity sizing.
 These readings also helped me narrow down which brands to pay close attention to.